 She got ready as per his wish and they took a bus as some of his friends were already boarded into it.
 Quickly she realized that they were heading to the famous Jantar Mantar and his son was going to be the part of a street play.
-That was the time she flushed out all the pre-conceived notions she was having and prepared herself for a pleasant surprise.
+That was the time she flushed out all the preconceived notions she was having and prepared herself for a pleasant surprise.

 “Take your time son.
-I would love to see a new avatar of yours today.”, Mother said with an immense love in her eyes.
+I would love to see a new avatar of yours today.”, Mother said with immense love in her eyes.

 Prem’s mother took out her cell phone and sent a text to her husband.
 “Guess What?
 I am at Jantar Mantar watching a street play.
 Prem is going to play an important character in the show.”

-Within few seconds, she received the text.
+Within a few seconds, she received the text.
 “Great.
 I am glad that you went there.
 Enjoy your time.”

 One of the princes with heavy built came and roared in loudest possible voice, “Your job is done Mayasur and you are well paid for the same.
 The eyes of our deity lord Shiva will be opened by the holy priest after the much needed Praan Pratistha (A Hindu ritual performed before inaugurating a temple).
-The temple has already been washed by holy water of Ganga and so no Shudras are supposed to enter the temple premises.
+The temple has already been washed by the holy water of Ganga and so no Shudras are supposed to enter the temple premises.
 Tomorrow, we have a big day as all the famous kings will be here from across the country.
 You can go and take the refuse near Indra’s house on the bank of river Yamuna.”